gpapakon/Portfolio-X-React/README.md

 ## Personal Portfolio

-This is my personal site which is made with HTML,CSS ,JS and React
+This is my personal site which is made with HTML,CSS ,JS and React.

-You can see its' live version right here:https://gpapakon.netlify.app/
+You can see its' live version right here: https://gpapakon.netlify.app/

 Or you can run it,using a terminal with this commant: npm run dev